adrianwedd/Agentic-Index/tests/fixtures/README_fixture.md

 You can also run `./scripts/install_pa11y_deps.sh` to install pa11y and Chrome.

+See [ONBOARDING.md](docs/ONBOARDING.md#running-tests) for instructions on running the test suite and replicating CI's offline environment.

 ## 💻 Developer

 To trigger a data refresh via GitHub Actions, run: